When we moved to our new garden, I had a vision. We had a long stretch of post-and-rail fence which I decided would become my bright border.

 Three huge sycamores, underplanted with a few ailing shrubs, which, when I wobbled them, came away in my hand, their pathetic root-balls still pot-shaped.

-So, first job was to get rid of the sycamores.
+The first job was to get rid of the sycamores.
 I know.
 But, in between the sycamores were a stunning lime and a mountain ash, and they needed to breathe.

-So this is what it looked like one year on, in February (first pic); the second pic is in high summer, planted up with lupins, phlox, rudbeckia, hollyhocks, poppies, cosmos and dahlias; but as you can see from the third pic (looking across from the dahlia bed) it was still looking a bit thin on the ground.
+This is what it looked like one year on, in February (first pic); the second pic is in high summer, planted up with lupins, phlox, rudbeckia, hollyhocks, poppies, cosmos and dahlias; but as you can see from the third pic (looking across from the dahlia bed) it was still looking a bit thin on the ground.

-So in the second winter I doubled the width of the border.
+In the second winter I doubled the width of the border.
 This is what it started to look like:

 It was getting there, but it was still quite low, at waist-height.

 It was in the third year that I got the height, from the buddleia, euphorbia and roses at the back.
 The perennials were bulking up nicely, and, I didn’t need many annuals at all.
-In fact I hoiked them out in late June to make way for the ever-expanding hardy geraniums, phlox, salvias, lychnis and helenium.
+I hoiked them out in late June to make way for the ever-expanding hardy geraniums, phlox, salvias, lychnis and helenium.

-So this is where we were at in the summer of 2017, three years on, and pretty much what I had in mind:
+This is where we were at in the summer of 2017, three years on, and pretty much what I had in mind:

 Here are the key plants: